 You are now ready to use the keyboard shortcuts for turning the Chromebook touch screen on and off.
 Use:

-SEARCH + SHIFT + T to turn off the touch screen.
-Use the same keyboard shortcut to turn on the touch screen.
+Search (or Everything button) + Shift + T to turn off the touch screen.
+Use the same keyboard shortcut to turn it back on.

 Disable Touchpad